 - One faculty letter of recommendation.
 (Please have the recommender address the letter to Pivot 314 Fellowship Committee and submit directly to firstname.lastname@example.org.)

-The application for 2023 will be available in the fall of 2022.
-Applicants will be notified of decisions in December.
-Please contact Jessica Cissell (Jessica.firstname.lastname@example.org) with any questions.
+The application deadline is 5:00 p.m. on November 14, 2022.
+Applicants will be notified of decisions no later than December 1, 2022.
+Please contact Jessica Weldon (email@example.com) with any questions.

 Q: What kind of programming does this fellowship offer?